DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-The admin can add a new film - pass
+The Admin can easily add a new film whilst in the admin area.

 ### 19 View Films On About Page

+As a Site User I want to see all the Films on the about page so I know what films there are and can select one to see detail

 #### Acceptance Criteria

-You can see each film poster on the about page
+You can see each film poster on the about page.

 #### Results

-Each poster is displayed on about page - pass
+Each film poster is clearly displayed on the about page for the user to see.

 ### 20 Film Detail Page

+As a Site User I would like to see a page for each film so I can see film information

 #### Acceptance Criteria